I am a political economist and international organizer from Los Angeles, California.

 As a Policy Leader Fellow at the European University Institute, I investigated the crises of the Bretton Woods institutions and Europe’s role in resolving them.

-As a Rhodes Scholar at the University of Oxford, I examined the comparative political economy of property markets — and the place of housing in the story of “populism” in the United Kingdom.
+As a Rhodes Scholar at the University of Oxford, I examined the comparative political economy of property markets — and its role in the rise of UK “populism.”

-As a Fulbright Scholar at the Colegio de México, I conducted research on self-help housing and the pursuit of Mexico’s constitutional right to “decent housing.”
+As a Fulbright Scholar at the Colegio de México, I conducted research on the popular pursuit of Mexico’s constitutional right to “decent housing.”

 At the Abdul Latif Jameel Poverty Action Lab, I examined the competitive dynamics of South Africa’s 2016 municipal elections across communities in the township of Soweto.

-And at the Centre for Policy Research in New Delhi, I conducted fieldwork inside the Delhi Development Authority in order to articulate the role of bureaucracy in slum redevelopment.
+And at the Centre for Policy Research in New Delhi, I researched the Delhi Development Authority and its role in the “redevelopment” of Kathputli Colony.

 My research and writing have been featured in the New York Times, The Guardian, The Washington Post, and Foreign Affairs, among others.